 |Termination on standard rated breaker||50°C (122°F)||90°C (194°F)|

 |Handles, knobs, other user contact surfaces - Metallic||N/A||60°C (140°F) Maximum|

 |Handles, knobs, other user contact surfaces - Nonmetallic||N/A||85°C (185°F) Maximum|

 The heat that is generated from inside the breaker comes from the contacts and the bimetal, which are typically the hottest parts within the breaker, and the temperature in the current path gets cooler the closer to the bus or cable, which function as heat sinks.
 Therefore, the sides or bottom of the breaker can be hotter than the terminations.
 Each breaker family or frame will have its own heating characteristics due to different designs.
 Smaller frames tend to run hotter on the side of the breaker than do larger frames, since the side of the breaker is much closer to the heat generators within the breaker.

 If your breaker is operating within the temperature rise and maximum values in Table 1, then the breaker should be operating normally.

-If you still believe the breaker is suspect and are concerned that the breaker may nuisance trip, then I recommend you hire Schneider Electric Field Services (Square D Services) to primary injection test the breaker to determine whether or not the breaker performs per its Characteristic Tripping Curve.
+If you still believe the breaker is suspect and are concerned that the breaker may nuisance trip, then it is recommended you hire Schneider Electric Field Services (Square D Services) to primary injection test the breaker to determine whether or not the breaker performs per its Characteristic Tripping Curve.